 WHERE: Downtown Oklahoma City

-OKC Halloween Parade will take place on Saturday evening, October 25th on Automobile Alley.
-The event is designed and promoted as a creative Halloween Parade and Street Party for adults.
-The parade will start at 13th & Broadway and will end at 4th & Broadway.
-The reviewing stand will be located at 8th and Broadway.
+Last year in 2014, the OKC Halloween Parade took place on Saturday evening, October 25th on Automobile Alley.
+The event was designed and promoted as a creative Halloween Parade and Street Party for adults.
+The parade started at 13th & Broadway and ended at 4th & Broadway.
+The reviewing stand was located at 8th and Broadway.

-New this year for the OKC Halloween Parade is the “Auto Alley Parade After-Party.”
+New for 2014 for the OKC Halloween Parade is the “Auto Alley Parade After-Party.”
 The fun continues after the parade with entertainment, food and beverages on Automobile Alley.
-Floats from the parade with be on static display along Broadway.
-Bands will perform on outdoor stages.
+Floats from the parade were on static display along Broadway.
+Bands performed on outdoor stages.

-The Zombie Ball will take place immediately after the parade in the 800 Block of Broadway.
-The event includes bands, food and beverages.
-This is a ticketed event – a limited number of tickets will be sold for the 2014 Zombie Ball.
-Tickets may be purchased at all Party Galaxy locations or online at www.PartyGalaxy.com
+The Zombie Ball took place immediately after the parade in the 800 Block of Broadway.
+The event included bands, food and beverages.
+This was a ticketed event – a limited number of tickets will be sold for the 2014 Zombie Ball.

 Departs from Exchange Landing